marinehadd/aws-cloudops-networking/content/Day 2 - AWS Networking basics/LAB.md

         * Leave the rest as default and go to the next page
     + Leave Storage as default and go to the next page
     + In Tags, create a tag with *Key* : Name and *Value* : WebServer2
-    + In Security Groups, leave the SSH rule and add a new rule for HTTP (port 80) with Custom source from 0.0.0.0/0
+    + In Security Groups, choose an existing security group and pick the same one you created for the first instance
     + In the Review and Launch page, click *Launch* and select the same KP as for the previous instance.